Quick answer

 Step 3 — Tax regime decision

 General scale, flat tax, or lump sum.
 The choice is made at registration and applies for the full calendar year.
-The difference between regimes can be PLN 15,000–30,000 annually at the same revenue level.
+The difference between regimes can be The financial difference between the correct regime and the wrong one is substantial and applies for the full calendar year.
 Get accountant advice before selecting.

 Step 4 — Business address confirmed